-Like most consumers, I had heard of responsible shopping and labels like Fair Trade had some meaning to me but until recently, I didn’t have the whole picture.
+Like most consumers, I had heard of responsible shopping and labels like Fair Trade.
+They had some meaning to me but until recently, I didn’t have the whole picture.
 There is just so much to be educated on when it come to the supply chain, social impact, and sustainable products.
 In this blog post, I will go into depth on what responsible shopping means and how to shop responsibly.
 I will share my personal journey with you so you can see how I learned first hand about environmental sustainability and responsible consumption.